-Board members may not communicate, directly or indirectly, about any issue of fact or law in any contested case before the Board, with any agency, person, party, or their representatives, except on notice and opportunity for all parties to participate.
+Board members may not communicate, directly or indirectly, about any issue of fact or law in any contested case before the Board, with any agency, person, party or their representatives, except on notice and opportunity for all parties to participate.
 A Board member may communicate ex parte with other members of the Board.
 This rule does not apply to a Board member who abstains from voting on any matter in which ex parte communications have occurred.

-RULE 3 -- DISTRICT MANAGEMENT
+SECTION 3.
+DISTRICT MANAGEMENT

-3.1 General Manager
+RULE 3.1 GENERAL MANAGER

 The Board may employ a person to manage the District and title this person General Manager.
-The General Manager will have no power, duty, or responsibility other than gathering information and performing water district functions as determined by the Board.
-The Board will determine the salary and review the position of General Manager during the third quarter of each fiscal year.
+The General Manager will have no power, duty or responsibility other than gathering information and performing Water District functions as determined by the Board.
+The Board will determine the salary and review the position of General Manager each during third quarter of the fiscal year.